Sentdex/GANTheftAuto/readme.md

 Example model output (we've never hunted for best possible output and switch to GTAV instead):
 ![GANTheftAuto - Vroom playing](_img/vroom.gif)

-We are including the data collecting script which is unattended - a simple AI (DumbAI) is playing the environment to collect the data.
+We are including the data collecting script - a simple AI (DumbAI) is playing the environment to collect the data.
 The car is "instructed" to follow the road, with additional constantly changing offset from the center of teh road, turns and u-turns to cover all possible scenarios.

 To run the data collector:
 - Install dependencies